alanng10/class-lang/Docue/Article/Sande/a.md

 Struct vars, glob vars and local vars that are declared with ArrayIntTypeName are allocated space for the arrays of int anys with the type Int.
 The vars hold ref values that are memory indexes of the allocated arrays.
 The vars cannot be assigned to.

-Struct vars, glob vars and local vars are declared with Var node.
-Var node syntax starts with "var" index word, followed by TypeName, followed by VarName.

 Struct vars, glob vars and local vars that are arrays, are 1 dimensional arrays.